antoinet/cryptoioc/README.md

 Why? because an increasing number of malware programs install stealthy cryptominers on infected systems.
 Although communication to cryptomining pools is usually legitimate, it is also an indicator of compromise.
-The published IOCs can be used to monitor and detect network communication to cryptomining pools.
+The published IOCs can be used to monitor and detect network connections to cryptomining pools.

 The CryptoIOC website is currently running on the Heroku platform at the following URL: https://cryptoioc.herokuapp.com.